danielreisman40/CLI-SCCM-Project/README.md

-# PowerShell SCCM CLI Project
+#  SCCM CLI Project

 ## Goals:

-To create a simple CLI tool in PowerShell to connect to SCCM to do:
+To create a simple CLI tool to connect to SCCM in order to:
 - To better automate and run CMPivot reports and convert to CSVs
 - Automate the creation of Device Collections
 - Collect Device information in a more streamlined fasion (JSON, CSV, etc.)

+## Languages

+- PowerShell?
+- C# (Probably prefeiied)

 ## Features